Member | Established: 1991 | Member since 2001

 Current Status: Sustain

-In accordance with the Act on Statutory Auditors, Audit Firms and Public Oversight of 2017 as amended, the Polish Chamber of Statutory Auditors (PIBR) and the Polish Audit Oversight Agency (PANA) are responsible for the I&D mechanisms for auditors.
+Under the Act of 11 May 2017 on Statutory Auditors, Audit Firms and Public Oversight, responsibility for investigation and discipline mechanisms for statutory auditors is shared between the Polish Chamber of Statutory Auditors (PIBR) and the Polish Agency for Audit Oversight (PANA).

-The PIBR conducts disciplinary proceedings for statutory auditors who do not adhere to CPD requirements and for other offenses that are not related to the performance of assurance engagements or in violation of national professional standards.
-Meanwhile, the PANA conducts disciplinary proceedings against statutory auditors for violations and offenses related to the performance of the audit profession other than those which are subject to the PIBR responsibility.
-The PIBR reports that its I&D procedures are based on SMO 6 requirements; however, only statutory auditors may sit on the Disciplinary Tribunal.
+PIBR conducts disciplinary proceedings for statutory auditors in matters relating to continuing professional development requirements and other offenses that do not arise from the performance of assurance engagements or breaches of national professional standards within PANA’s remit.
+PANA conducts disciplinary proceedings in matters related to the performance of the audit profession that fall within its statutory responsibilities.

-PIBR indicates that it publishes information on its I&D regulations, proceedings, and results on its website to promote understanding amongst members and the public and in the interest of transparency.
+PIBR also reports that it publishes information on its investigation and discipline regulations, proceedings, and results on its website to promote transparency and awareness among members and the public.
+PIBR has demonstrated ongoing efforts to review and improve its fulfillment of SMO 6 obligations.

 Current Status: Review & Improve

-As a member of the European Union, Poland is subject to relevant EU regulations regarding the area of corporate financial reporting and subsequently, the EU requirements are transposed into Poland’s national legislation.
-In line with the EU requirements, Poland requires application of IFRS as endorsed by the European Commission for the preparation of consolidated financial statements of listed entities, credit institutions, insurance undertakings, and other entities designated as PIE by the Ministry of Finance.
+As a member of the European Union (EU), Poland is subject to financial reporting requirements established under EU law and transposed into national legislation.
+In line with these requirements, International Financial Reporting Standards Accounting Standards (IFRS Accounting Standards) as adopted by the EU are required for the consolidated financial statements of listed entities, credit institutions, insurance undertakings, and other public interest entities designated by the Ministry of Finance (MoF).

 Current Status: Sustain